 Become a Local!

 Thinking about making your stay a little more long-term?
 Check out our list of business resources, real estate agents, and educational institutions to assist you with your plans.
-We also recommend checking out our Chamber Membership Directory for additional information on local businesses.
+We also recommend checking out our Chamber Membership Directory for additional information on local businesses and perusing our member's job openings on our Job Opportunities page.
 Or, while you’re visiting, stop by the Luray-Page County Chamber of Commerce & Visitor Center for a relocation packet of additional information.

 Want to know a little more about the history?
 Well, Page County was formed from parts of Shenandoah and Rockingham counties by an act of the Virginia General Assembly in 1831.
 Luray, the county seat, was founded in 1812, Shenandoah, the southernmost town, was established in 1884, and Stanley, near the center of the county, was established in 1900.
 During its formation in 1831, Page County, Virginia, located in the Shenandoah Valley was named for Governor John Page.